 The YOLOv10 introduces the dual-label assignment and consistent matching metric.
 This combines the best of the one-to-one and the one-to-many label assignments and achieves high performance and efficiency.

-As shown in the figure above, the YOLOv10 adds an additional one-to-one head to the architecture of YOLOs.
+As shown in the figure above, the YOLOv10 adds a one-to-one head to the architecture of YOLOs.
 This head retains the same structure and optimization as the original one-to-many head.

 The backbone and neck are also important components in any YOLO mode.
 Specifically, in YOLOv10 the researchers employed an enhanced version of CSPNet to do feature extraction.
 They also used PAN layers to combine features from different scales within the neck.